NJ CAR ACCIDENT Attorneys

 We Also Encourage You NOT To Do The Following

 - Do not give a written or recorded statement to the insurance company before speaking with an attorney at Rosengard Law Group.
-You can decline to give a statement until you have spoken with a lawyer.
+You can decline to state until you have spoken with a lawyer.

 - Don’t get friendly or personal with the insurance adjuster.
 Everything you say in confidence or in a friendly way can be twisted and used against you in this case.